 - Set the Value data to 1 and click OK to save changes.
 If this value is already set to 1, change it to 0.

 After making these changes, restart your PC.
 Once your PC restarts, check if the problem is still there.

-According to users, if encrypt folder option is grayed out on your Windows 10 PC, it’s possible that the required services aren’t running.
-File encryption relies on Encrypting File System (EFS) service, and in order to fix this problem, you need to do the following:
+According to users, if the encrypt folder option is grayed out on your Windows 10 PC, it’s possible that the required services aren’t running.
+File encryption relies on the Encrypting File System (EFS) service, and in order to fix this problem, you need to do the following: